JasonShin/elemental-system-designs/apps/tiktok/README.md

 - **VideoCompressor** receives a job to compress the video
   - **VideoCompressor** is a queue handler service that receives a new job to compressed videos through a queue
   - If compression fails, the message in the queue is retained until VideoCompressor can complete it again
+  - compression here is lowering video resolution.
+As users with modern smartphone can record extremely high resolution videos, but when we serve videos, we want them to be served fast by lowering the file size in general

 #### 3. UserActivityObserver